What Is Cyberbullying?

 As a society, we’re all too familiar with bullying — and we’re becoming more and more familiar with what cyberbullying is.

-As a society, we are all too familiar with bullying.
-It’s happened throughout generations on playgrounds, school buses and in school hallways.
-Bullies have been around forever, attempting to intimidate or harm someone they perceive as weaker or lesser than themselves.
+Young people have been bullied for generations on playgrounds, on school buses, and in school hallways.
+Bullies themselves, who are a clear example of out-of-control teens, have been around forever, attempting to intimidate or harm those they perceive as weaker or lesser than themselves.

 The Definition of Cyberbullying

 Cyberbullying is the posting, sending, or sharing of a harmful or fake image, text, or video about someone else.
 This can be done from any kind of Internet-connected device and typically happens via text, social media platforms, or online forums.

 It’s particularly damaging because it’s usually shared in places where others can participate in, transmit, and view content that can include harmful pictures, videos, or words.